Massive and Serum. Two VST plugin synths even your mom has heard of. Both have been used by some of the biggest EDM and pop artists in recent years.

 Serum can still give you brand-new sounds with all of its customization options, allowing you to sound up-to-date.

 Massive X came out in 2019.
 While it may seem like we were living in a different world before the pandemic, you have to admit, that’s still as new as it can get.

 Thanks to Serum’s regular updates, both plugins are great if you want to make current-sounding music.

 You don’t have too much experience with programming your plugins?
 Don’t worry; these 2 have got your back.
 Massive X and Serum both have huge libraries of presets in a variety of different genres.
 That makes both plugins really practical for the year-one producers among you.

-Not only that, but both have hundreds of preset packs available to buy, created by professional sound designers, producers, and artists.
+Not only that, but both have hundreds of preset packs available to buy from places like Loopmasters.
+These packs are created by professional sound designers, producers, and artists.

 Those people knew exactly what they were doing when they made the presets, so you know that they are practical to use, and they sound amazing.